mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

 While in most uses, you will only embed a single Python interpreter, there are cases where you need to create several independent interpreters in the same process and perhaps even in the same thread.
 Sub-interpreters allow you to do that.

+The "main" interpreter is the first one created when the runtime initializes.
+It is usually the only Python interpreter in a process.
+Unlike sub-interpreters, the main interpreter has unique process-global responsibilities like signal handling.
+It is also responsible for execution during runtime initialization and is usually the active interpreter during runtime finalization.
+The :c:func:`PyInterpreterState_Main` function returns a pointer to its state.

 You can switch between sub-interpreters using the :c:func:`PyThreadState_Swap` function.
 You can create and destroy them using the following functions:

 .. c:function:: PyThreadState* Py_NewInterpreter()